matrix-org/matrix-spec-proposals/proposals/2326-label-based-filtering.md

 help manage the disconnect which can happen when bridging a threaded room to an unthreaded one.

+Clients are expected to let users add hashtag-like labels to a message before sending it, and to display hashtag-like labels on messages to help user easily identify the labels they can make their client filter on.

 Clients are expected to explicitly set the label on a message if the user's intention is to respond as part of a given labelled topic.
 For instance, if the user is currently filtered to only view messages with a given label, then new messages sent should use the same label.
 Similarly if the user sends a reply to a given message, that reply should typically use the same labels as the message